-- End-of-life patients: Two visitors at a time.
+- End-of-life patients: Two visitors per patient per day.

-Surgery (inpatient and outpatient): One visitor in the waiting room only for the duration of the surgical procedure.
+Surgery (inpatient and outpatient): Two visitors in waiting room only for the duration of the surgical procedure.

-Outpatient diagnostic and therapy services: Patients are encouraged to come alone whenever possible or have visitors wait outside until services are complete.
+Outpatient diagnostic and therapy services: Two visitors may accompany the patient or wait in designated waiting areas.
+Patients receiving outpatient services are encouraged to come alone whenever possible or have visitors wait outside until services are complete.

-Patients with intellectual and/or developmental disability or cognitive impairments: One support person.
+Patients with intellectual and/or developmental disability or cognitive impairments: Two support persons.

 Approved visitors/support persons must be over the age of 18 unless they are parents of a child receiving care.